erikaduan/textbook_notes/building_raps_with_r/tutorials/raps_part_1_7.md

 only renders text) and is less readable than directly creating creating custom report templates.

-When using custom functions to print outputs to the console, `invisible(lapply())` or `purrr:walk()` to remove NULL outputs.
+When using custom functions to print outputs to the console, use `invisible(lapply())` or `purrr:walk()` to remove NULL outputs.

 ## Generate report templates using child documents